-Thai police use water cannons on pro-democracy protesters
+Thai protesters defy police water cannons to deliver letters

 “The more violence they use, the more people will join the protest,” Thawatchai said.

-The demonstrators had solicited letters to the king from protest supporters that were deposited in mock red postboxes on wheels that marchers said they intended to deliver.
-The action was the latest gimmick by the protest movement to maintain public interest in their cause.
+The demonstrators had solicited letters to the king from protest supporters that marchers said they intended to deliver, though the action was clearly a symbolic one, with the ultimate disposition of the missives unclear.
+It was the latest gimmick by the protest movement to maintain public interest in their cause.

 The student-led movement, which over several months has seized the political initiative, has put enough pressure on the government of Prime Minister Prayuth Chan-ocha to call for Parliament to deal with at least some of their demands.